Cloud NAT pricing

 If you pay in a currency other than USD, the prices listed in your currency on Cloud Platform SKUs apply.

-Total cost for running a NAT gateway and running traffic through it is as follows:
+The total cost for running a NAT gateway and running traffic through it is as follows:

 total cost for running the gateway = hourly cost for the NAT gateway + cost per GB of data that is processed by the gateway + egress costs for any traffic leaving the network